Student Financial Services

 - Post-baccalaureate Teacher Certification - 30 undergraduate or graduate hours beyond the 1st bachelors or masters degree.

-Shortly after completion of the 2013 Spring semester, the UCM Office of Student Financial Services will determine whether or not each 2013/2014 FAFSA applicant has met the above standards.
-Failure to meet any standard will cause a 'hold' to be placed on an applicants's financial aid eligibility for the 2013/2014 school year (including any assistance that has already been offered).
+Shortly after completion of each Spring semester, the UCM Office of Student Financial Services will determine whether or not each FAFSA applicant has met the above standards.
+Failure to meet any standard will cause a 'hold' to be placed on an applicants's financial aid eligibility for the following school year (including any assistance that has already been offered).
 If you have extreme circumstances that led to your suspension, you may appeal in writing to the Office of Student Financial Assistance.
 Documentation of your situation is mandatory and must be included in your appeal.

 Important: Please be aware that the federal financial aid Standards of Satisfactory Academic Progress are separate and distinct from the UCM policies governing academic probation, suspension, and dismissal, as well as any 'satisfactory academic progress' regulations that may be required as a part of receiving state and scholarship assistance.